Global DNS Resolution Balancing

 Anycast, BGP, and resolvers working in concert

 Anycast networking announces the same IP prefix from every DNScale POP.
 Border Gateway Protocol (BGP) then advertises those prefixes across our upstream carriers so the wider Internet knows where to reach us.
-When a resolver looks up one of your zones:
+When a resolver looks up one of your DNS zones:

 - BGP chooses the shortest path to whichever POP has the lowest cost from that resolver's ASN.